Gun Violence Prevention

 How we’re changing things:

-Realizing there was a lack of consistent, reliable information on gun violence across the state and that the field needed more development and coordination, we set out to test different community-based approaches to address this epidemic.
-After cultivating a few promising projects with our community partners, we publicly kicked off our gun violence prevention efforts in 2018.
+Realizing there was a lack of consistent, reliable information on firearm violence across the state and that the field needed more development and coordination, we set out to test different community-based approaches to address this epidemic.
+After cultivating a few promising projects with our community partners, we publicly kicked off our firearm violence prevention efforts in 2018.

 Working to fill the gaps in knowledge about gun violence and what could be done to prevent it, in 2020 we partnered with the National Collaborative on Gun Violence Research to conduct Missouri-specific research regarding different aspects of gun violence throughout our region.